-Markets were never fully free to begin with, but any shred of freedom of was completely eliminated after the financial meltdown in 2008.
+The Free Market system never really existed.
+Financial markets were never fully free, to begin with, but any shred of freedom was completely eliminated after the financial meltdown in 2008.
 At that point, central bankers decided it was time to recreate reality.
 In other words, they were looking to create a new norm.
 For this game to work, you do not need to convince everyone.
-You just need to convince the right people; in this case the right people are the ones that either have money or have access to easy money.
+You just need to convince the right people; in this case, the right people are the ones that either have the money or have access to easy money.

 The higher readings below refer to our V indicator (V readings).

 - It is also our opinion that higher readings indicate that the level of market manipulation is increasing.
 Higher readings correspond to higher levels of market manipulation.
-Once again, this would explain the Dow’s incredible feat of putting in 11 new highs on pathetic volume, Gold shooting well past 1200, The Japanese Yen index trading almost to 118 and bonds soaring to 141 before pulling back and so forth.
+Once again, this would explain the Dow’s incredible feat of putting in 11 new highs on pathetic volume, Gold shooting well past 1200, The Japanese Yen Index trading almost to 118 and bonds soaring to 141 before pulling back and so forth.

 This phenomenon was 1st revealed last year.
 In Oct 2008 the Dow bottomed, and then it went to put in the classic head fake where it put in a lower Low in Nov 2008.
-In between Oct and Nov 2008, the markets experienced several selling climaxes, VIX soared into record territory, put call ratios spiked, the number of individuals bearish on the market set new records, we had multiple positive divergence signals, several daily buy signals, etc. In essence everything was in place for a turnaround.
+In between Oct and Nov 2008, the markets experienced several selling climaxes, VIX soared into record territory, put-call ratios spiked, the number of individuals bearish on the market set new records, we had multiple positive divergence signals, several daily buy signals, etc. In essence, everything was in place for a turnaround.

 What we need to focus on is that the underlying theme is “inflate or die”; this means that the currency race to the bottom is on maximum overdrive.
-In such an environment it would be fool hardy to take a different approach that would entail pain.
+In such an environment it would be foolhardy to take a different approach that would entail pain.
 Individuals in the West are not like their Russian counterparts; they are not ready, and they do not have the experience of dealing with hardships.